chakra-ui/zag/.changeset/mighty-cobras-speak.md

 "@zag-js/select": patch
 ---

-Fix issue where dom helpers throw due to trigger or content element not in the DOM.
+Fix issue where machine throws when the trigger or content element is not in the DOM.